Yusufyyakubu/arewa-ds-workspace/README.md

 # arewa-ds-workspace
-This is my Arewa Data Science Fellowship Repository
+This is my Arewa Data Science Fellowship Repository.
+Thank you